rthomas320/NOE-Setup/README.md

+To use the Ansible provisioning without using Vagrant or the Vagrantfile

+- create a vagrant user with sudo priveleges
+- install ansible
+- login as vagrant
+- git clone the repo https://github.com/rthomas320/FAF-Project to /home/vagrant
+- cd /home/vagrant
+- anisble-playbook provisioning/setup_machine.yml
+- follow the instructions below
+Note: The custom nifi processors use sftp to pass and retrieve files.
+The processor is configured to sftp to the localhost with 'root' as the user and 'vagrant' as the password.
+The configuration for the Sanitzer1, Sanitizer2, Santizer3, and Analyzer1 processors may be changed to use a different user/password
+---

 Manual NOE VM Steps to run and verify NiFi flow

----

 To build custom NiFi processors and install the newly built nar file